A world-class institute of changemakers in the deaf and signing community.

 “I never thought this event would happen at Gallaudet.
 Now, it finally has!
 I am thrilled to see it go through so smoothly,” said VanGilder.

-Yesterday’s schedule included an opening plenary session, “Where Do We Go From Here: Creating Safe and Supportive Educational Environments in a Global Society,” featuring representatives from the White House, Peace Corps, and Georgetown University, along with opening, welcoming remarks from Gallaudet University President Roberta J. Cordano and a performance from the Gallaudet Dance Company.
+Yesterday’s schedule included an opening plenary session, “Where Do We Go From Here: Creating Safe and Supportive Educational Environments in a Global Society,” featuring representatives from the White House, Peace Corps, and Georgetown University, along with welcoming opening remarks from Gallaudet University President Roberta J. Cordano and a performance from the Gallaudet Dance Company.

 “Gallaudet is a microcosm of what we see in the rest of the world,” said Cordano.
 “We are very rich in diversity here.
 Our students are from different religious backgrounds and different cultural identities.
 Since the beginnings of this University, Gallaudet has recognized the importance of religious life and community service, and exploration in both…We are thrilled and honored to be hosting this event here today.”